cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/namespaces.rst

 The primary motivation for namespaces in CDAP is to achieve application and data isolation.
 This is an intial step towards introducing `multi-tenancy
 <http://en.wikipedia.org/wiki/Multitenancy>`__ into CDAP.
 Use-cases that benefit from
-namespaces include:

-- slicing a single Hadoop Cluster into multiple namespaces to support different computing environments, such as development, QA, and staging; and
+namespaces include partitioning a single Hadoop Cluster into multiple namespaces:

+- to support different computing environments, such as development, QA, and staging;
+- to support multiple customers; and
-- slicing a single Hadoop Cluster into multiple namespaces to support multiple customers.
+- to support multiple sub-organizations within an organization.

 The first version of namespaces was introduced in :ref:`CDAP v2.8.0 <release-notes>`, and is part of the :ref:`HTTP RESTful API v3 <http-restful-api-v3>`.